-It’s not a New Year’s resolution but it’s time to stop procrastinating.
+It’s not a New Year’s resolution but it’s time to stop procrastinating and post our travels.
 I now have the time as we enjoy life at our small cabin to reflect on a great summer of travel in our RV.
 We had a great three-month trip through northern Manitoba combined with many short stays at Nipawin Regional Park, the Narrows in Prince Albert National Park, and Spruce River in Great Blue Heron Provincial Park and Zeden Lake campground in Narrow Hills Provincial Park all in northern Saskatchewan.
 This included a trip to La Ronge to pick up another new-to-us canoe.

 Not sure how many days in total we were on the road, as we had no plans when we left except we had a photo assignment to complete in Nipawin.
 Our plan to possibly head to Dawson City in the Northwest Territories went by the wayside.
 We were close to Manitoba and I wanted to show Charlotte Flin Flon, heading to Dawson City after was still in the plans at that time.
 That was until we experienced the Canadian Shield area of northern Manitoba around Flin Flon.
 This countryside, sparse in people, heavy in spruce forests, lakes with great fishing and canoeing everywhere in between the rock formations, was everything we could ask for.
 We did not leave for approximately 90 days.